-- Before admission to candidacy, the student is required to complete the required 15 cu's of graduate level courses as described in detail in the Coursework section below.
-(Students entering the program before Fall 2019 need to complete 17 CUs) - Take and pass the Marketing Qualifying Examination offered at the end of the first year. - Complete a faculty supervised First Year research paper due approximately August 25, before the start of the second year. - Complete a faculty supervised Second Year research paper due by approximately August 25, before the start of the third year, and present it in a faculty seminar in their third year.
+- Before admission to candidacy, the student is required to complete the required 15\ cu's of graduate level courses as described in detail in the Coursework section below. (\Students entering the program before Fall 2019 need to complete 17 CUs) - Take and pass the Marketing Qualifying Examination offered at the end of the first year. - Declare a faculty supervisor for their First Year research paper by March 15 of their first year. - Complete a faculty supervised First Year research paper due September 1, before the start of the second year. - Declare a faculty supervisor for their Second Year research paper by March 15 of their second year. - Complete a faculty supervised Second Year research paper due by September 1, before the start of the third year, and present it in a faculty seminar in the fall semester of their third year. - Declare primary advisor(s) by December 15 of the third year. - Form and declare a dissertation committee by May 15 of the third year. - Prepare and defend a dissertation proposal by September 15 at the start of the 4th year.